 Tradesy is another popular name brand clothing marketplace for the following items:

 The listing process is very straightforward as you create a listing for your item based on its brand name and quality.
 Then, you upload pictures of the item.
 Tradesy will optimize to increase your item’s “eye appeal.”
 All the items you list ship for free to Tradesy.

 Finally, when an item sells, you can elect to either receive Tradesy store credit or be paid by PayPal, debit card, or bank account.
 Want to get a good deal on designer clothes?
 Get $20 off your first order with this link.

 Poshmark is one of the few online clothing sites that allow you to sell men’s clothing.
 You can also sell women’s and children’s clothing, shoes, and bags as well.

 The listing process takes less than a minute per item as you only have to upload a few images and complete a product description.
 You can do the entire listing process from the Poshmark mobile app.

-When your item sells, Poshmark will mail you the prepaid shipping boxes that the postal carrier will pick up from your house–so you don’t have to make a special stop at the post office–and deliver to the buyer with expedited 2-day USPS Priority shipping.
+When your item sells, Poshmark sends you the prepaid shipping boxes that the postal carrier will pick up from your house–so you don’t have to make a special stop at the post office–and deliver to the buyer with expedited 2-day USPS Priority shipping.

 To make Poshmark easier to sell on, you can join a daily Posh Party to share a relevant listing.
 If there’s a “Best in Bags” Posh Party, you can enter your bags into the party to hopefully catch the eye of another party attendee.

 4. Build a Shopify Store

 If you continually buy used clothing for retail arbitrage, another solid option is building an online Shopify storefront.